pingcap/docs-cn/op-guide/configuration.md

 + default: "{name}=http://{advertise-peer-url}"
 + For example, if `name` is "pd", and `advertise-peer-urls` is "http://127.0.0.1:2380,http://127.0.0.1:2381", the `initial-cluster` is "pd=http://127.0.0.1:2380,pd=http://127.0.0.1:2381".

+### --join

++ join the cluster dynamically
++ default: ""
++ If you want to join an existing cluster, you can use `--join="${advertise-client-urls}"`, the `advertise-client-url` is any existing PD's, multiply advertise client urls are separated by comma.

 ### --addr

 + the listening address for client traffic